rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: non_compl_ex_JeRRIgVjq8IE
       :status: draft

-      When the multiplication is performed, the evaluation could encounter wrapping or a panic that is not handled explicitly.
+      When the multiplication is performed, the evaluation could result in undefined behavior.

       .. code-block:: rust